Blake Dunn: Professional career

-The Cincinnati Reds selected Dunn in the 15th round of the 2021 MLB draft.
-After signing with the team he was assigned to the Rookie-level Arizona Complex League Reds before being promoted to the Daytona Tortugas of Low-A Southeast.
+The Cincinnati Reds selected Dunn in the 15th round (450th overall) of the 2021 Major League Baseball draft.
+After signing with the team, he was assigned to the Rookie-level Arizona Complex League Reds before being promoted to the Daytona Tortugas of Low-A Southeast.
 Dunn hit .286 over 11 total minor league games.
-He returned to Daytona in 2021, but missed most of the season due to a shoulder injury and finished the season with a .290 batting average in 33 games olayed.
+He returned to Daytona in 2021, but missed most of the season due to a shoulder injury and finished the season with a .290 batting average in 33 games played.
 Dunn was assigned to the High-A Dayton Dragons to begin the 2023 season.
 He was promoted to the Double-A Chattanooga Lookouts after hitting .276 with eight home runs and 19 stolen bases over 47 games played.

 Dunn began the 2024 season with the Triple–A Louisville Bats, hitting .223/.348/.378 with four home runs, 22 RBI, and nine stolen bases across 44 games.
 On June 4, 2024, Dunn was selected to the 40-man roster and promoted to the major leagues for the first time.
-Dunn made his MLB Debut the same day.
+He made his MLB debut the same day against the Colorado Rockies.
+Dunn played in 19 games for Cincinnati during his rookie campaign, batting .154/.241/.308 with one home run, one RBI, and two stolen bases.

+Dunn made 30 appearances for Cincinnati during the 2025 season, slashing .150/.320/.233 with one home run, seven RBI, and two stolen bases.

+Dunn was optioned to Triple-A Louisville to begin the 2026 season.
+He made 38 appearances for Cincinnati, slashing .282/.335/.387 with a career-high two home runs, seven RBI, and six stolen bases (also a career-high).
+On July 31, 2026, manager Terry Francona announced that Dunn would require season–ending elbow surgery.